npm/npm/doc/cli/npm-run-script.md

 in the current folder and use its `"scripts"` object.
 If no `"command"` is provided, it will list the available top level scripts.
 The `env` command can be used to list environment variables that will be available to the script at runtime.
-The `env` command can be overridden in your package but it is not recommended.
+If an "env" command is defined in your package it will have precedence instead.

 `run[-script]` is used by the test, start, restart, and stop commands, but can be called directly, as well.